ParsonsZeng/ThirstyScholar.github.io/README.md

 Test error with and without symmetric sampling are around 2.2%, respectively.
 With symmetric sampling, learning converges faster but the untimate result is similar to their random sampling counterpart.

 **Update:** I refine the code and employ the local reparametrization trick presented in the paper [*"Variational Dropout and the Local Reparameterization Trick"*](https://arxiv.org/abs/1506.02557), which gives you higher computational efficiency and lower variance gradient estimates.
-You can find it in `bnn_mnist.py`.
+I separate them into three files:

+1. `BNNLayer.py` contains a Bayesian layer class.
+2. `BNN.py` contains a Bayesian neural network class.
+3. `bnn_mnist.py` = MNIST data from `torchvision` + training process.

-## *Bayes-by-Backprop Q-Networks (BBQ-Networks)*
+## Bayes-by-Backprop Q-Networks (BBQ-Networks)

 Implement the Bayes-by-Backprop Q-network (BBQ-Networks) from [BBQ-Networks: Efficient Exploration in Deep Reinforcement Learning for Task-Oriented Dialogue Systems](https://arxiv.org/abs/1711.05715).
 We examine BBQ-Networks on the classical mountain car task which the reward is sparse and delayed.

-## *Variational Information Maximizing Exploration (VIME)*
+## Variational Information Maximizing Exploration (VIME)